Kurento/kurento/source/knowledge/nat.rst

 The NAT mechanism is implemented in a vast majority of home and corporate routers, and it completely prevents the possibility of running any kind of server software in a local machine that sits behind these kinds of devices.
 NAT Traversal, also known as *Hole Punching*, is the procedure of opening an inbound port in the NAT tables of these routers.

-To connect with a local machine which is behind an Address-Restricted Cone NAT, a Port-Restricted Cone NAT or a Symmetric NAT, it's first required that the local machine performs an outbound connection to the remote one.
+To connect with a local machine which is behind any type of NAT, it's first required that the local machine performs an outbound connection to the remote one.
 This way, a dynamic rule will be created for the destination IP tuple, allowing the remote machine to connect back.

-In order to tell one machine when it has to perform an outbound connection to another one, and the destination IP tuple it must use, the typical solution is to use a signaling service such as STUN.
+In order to tell one machine when it has to perform an outbound connection to another one, and the destination IP tuple it must use, the typical solution is to use a helper service such as STUN.
 This is usually managed by a third machine, a server sitting on a public internet address.
 It retrieves the external IP and port of each peer, and gives that information to the other peers that want to communicate.

-To connect with a machine which is behind a Full Cone NAT, however, any direct connection to the external IP tuple will work.

 STUN/TURN requirement: